Cognigy/Documentation/docs/en/docs/ai/tools/auto-localization.md

 - Google Cloud Translation
 - DeepL Translation Pro

+!!! note "Azure Cognitive Service Translate"
+    Azure Cognitive Service Translate is also a supported translation provider, which uses the same platform as Microsoft Translator.
+Select `Microsoft Translator` in Agent Settings, Translation Settings when using Azure Cognitive Service Translate.

 These providers can be selected in the "Agent Settings" and provide the following advantages:

 - Translation language is free of choice